ryanstgermain/python-projects/README.md

 - Bouncer: Determines your level in the club based on your age.
 - Rock, Paper, Scissors Vs. Bot: Play rock paper scissors with a python bot.
 - Rock, Paper, Scissors 2 Player: Play rock paper scissors with a friend.
+- Guessing Game: The computer chooses a number and your job is to guess it.